 In winter, the animals live in large heated enclosures covering 300–400m2, separated by 4m-high artificial rocks.
-Each room has a floor of natural bark, a pond and riggings allowing animals to reside at different levels.
+Each room has a floor of natural bark, a pond and elevated structures allowing animals to reside at different levels.
 The visitor gallery offers a panoramic view over the enclosures through large bay windows with 4cm-thick laminated glass.

-The space houses 21 animals:
+The space houses more than 20 animals:

-- a group of 5 orangutans
+- a group of orangutans

-- a group of 5 chimpanzees
+- 2 groups of chimpanzees

-- a group of 6 chimpanzees
+- 1 group of gorillas

 The Ape Space on video